Learn / Blog / Article

 With a clear understanding of the information you need, you can decide which questions to ask and determine how to conduct your survey.

-Then, after you've collected actionable survey data from relevant audience segments, your next step is to decide which kind of survey analysis to perform.
+Then, after you collect actionable survey data from relevant audience segments, your next step is to decide which kind of survey analysis to perform.

-💡 Pro tip: choose your analysis methods according to the type of questions you asked and the type of data you gathered.
+Here, it’s important to choose your analysis methods according to the type of questions you ask and the type of data you gather.
 For example:

-Closed-ended questions give you quantitative data (i.e. numerical data) that you can analyze with graphs, charts, and comparison tables.
-Respondents have to answer in a specific way—like giving a 'yes' or 'no' answer, selecting a 1-5 rating, or choosing from predetermined responses.
+1. Closed-ended questions give you quantitative data (i.e. numerical data) that you can analyze with graphs, charts, and comparison tables.
+Respondents have to answer in a specific way, like giving a 'yes' or 'no' answer, selecting a 1–5 rating, or choosing from predetermined responses.

-Use closed-ended questions to measure and compare how your users think or feel about a specific issue.
-Surveys with closed questions are one of the most effective ways to create customer satisfaction surveys.
+Use closed-ended questions to measure and compare what your users think or feel about a specific issue.
+Closed-ended questionnaires are one of the most effective ways to carry out customer satisfaction surveys.